k285li/two-phase-disease-progression/README.md

-Simulation codes for paper `Two-Phase Design for Biomarker Studies when Disease Processes are under Intermittent Observation`.
+Simulation codes for paper `Two-Phase Designs for Biomarker Studies when Disease Processes are under Intermittent Observation`.